-When separated from the tractor the machine must always be secured by means of 4 wheel chocks (see section "Uncoupling the machine", on page 110) because the Cirrus has no parking brake!
+When separated from the tractor the machine must always be secured by means of 4 wheel chocks because the Cirrus has no parking brake!

 The lower link of the tractor must not have any lateral play so that the machine always runs centrically behind the tractor and does not knock back and forth!